whannajrun/tkinter-translation-app/README.md

 <br> You can also adjust and costumize it into your desired language.

 <p align="justify">This program consist of 2 main function: text detection & text translation.
-<br> To detect the text from image we use EasyOCR & OpenCV.
+<br> To detect the text from image i used EasyOCR & OpenCV.
-  After detecting the text, first you need to change it from list to string datatype which you can see it on our sub function listToString().
+  After detecting the text, first you need to change it from list to string datatype (deep_translator can't process list) which you can see it on our sub function listToString().
 After it you can finally translate the text.
   For text translation i used deep translator, a free and unlimited tool to translate between languages (no need to build a RNN architecture again).
   From there i import 2 translator which are GoogleTranslator and MyMemory.
   You may change the translator type and also see the documentation <a href="https://pypi.org/project/deep-translator">here</a>.
-  I'm using tkinter to make the GUIthat can you freely edit the frame, button, and label based to your taste.
+  I'm using tkinter to make the GUI that can you freely edit the frames, buttons, and labels according to your taste.
 I also already included the jupyter notebook file to show the whole processes.</p>

 # Library Used: